mayurp/graphics-tutorials/dynamic-cube-map.md

 They are often used for skybox rendering but they can also be used to model reflective objects by projecting the environment onto the faces of the cube.
 For a given point on a reflective object's surface we reflect the eye to point direction vector by the surface normal  and use this as the lookup value.

+This has been adapted from the first part of Chapter 17 of Frank Luna’s Introduction to 3D Game Programming with Direct3D 10.0.
+This goes a bit further by implementing 2nd order reflections and making some performance optimisations.

 ## Cubemap Generation